chrelad/openlayers/readme-dev.md

 (but those folks are encouraged to use their own forks for pushing changes as well).

-There two types of changes developers will be making to the central OpenLayers repository.
+There are two types of changes developers will be making to the central OpenLayers repository.
 The first type will be commits that add features toward the OpenLayers v3 API or remove parts of the v2 API.
 The second type of change will be merges that come from the remote [OpenLayers subversion][4] repository.